-Appendix 1: Detailed reasons for changes between 2013 and 2015 inventories
+Appendix 2: Detailed reasons for changes between 2017 and previous inventories

-Appendix 2: Recalculations
+Appendix 3: Recalculations

-Appendix 3: Data recommendations
+Appendix 4: Data recommendations

-Appendix 4: Data collection template
+Appendix 5: Data collection template

-1 Introduction
+Introduction

-Cities and communities present a significant opportunity in the management of global greenhouse gas (GHG) emissions, which has bene increasingly recognised internationally and locally, as organisations and initiatives increasingly champion city and community action, recognising that these places are often a focus of energy and resource consumption, create significant demands for mobility, and generate large quantities of waste.
-Globally, the focus is increasingly shifting towards enhancing the accounting and management of emissions at the city scale, and scaling up efforts to accurately monitor, report and verify activities as the basis for developing robust and evidence based plans for action.
+Cities and communities present a significant opportunity in the reduction of global greenhouse gas (GHG) emissions; this has been increasingly recognised internationally and locally as organisations and initiatives increasingly champion city and community action, recognising that these places are often a focus of energy and resource consumption, create significant demands for mobility, and generate large quantities of waste.
+Globally, the focus is shifting towards enhancing the accounting and management of emissions at the city/community scale, and scaling up efforts to accurately monitor, report and verify activities as the basis for developing robust and evidence-based plans for action.

-Since the landmark Paris Agreement in 2015, the emphasis is increasingly moving from making promises to taking action and tracking that action.
-Effective and committed governance at the national level will be key to achieving the Paris Agreement, however it is at the sub-national level where real gains in climate change mitigation will be made and communities like Gibraltar, with significant autonomy in key areas, have significant potential for leadership in demonstrating local level climate action.
+Since the landmark Paris Agreement in 2015, the emphasis is moving from making promises to taking action and tracking that action.
+Effective and committed governance at the national level will be key to achieving the Paris Agreement; however, it is at the sub-national level where real gains in climate change mitigation will be made.
+The Intergovernmental Panel on Climate Change's (IPPC) Special Report on Global Warming of 1.5°C (SR1.5) identifies cities and urban areas as one of four critical global systems that can accelerate and upscale climate action.
+Communities like Gibraltar, with significant autonomy in key areas, have significant potential for leadership in demonstrating local level climate action.

 The first step in managing greenhouse gas (GHG) emissions effectively at the city (or community) scale and making informed decisions to contribute to global mitigation efforts, is to have a good understanding of these emissions - the major sources, activities and relative contributions of different activities.
-However, until recently, one of the overwhelming problems was the lack of a common methodology for GHG accounting at the city scale.
-To overcome this problem, the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) was launched in December 2014.
+However, until 2014, cities lacked a common methodology for GHG accounting at the city scale.
+To overcome this problem, the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) was launched.
 The GPC offers cities, communities and local governments a robust, transparent and globally-accepted framework to consistently identify, calculate and report on city GHGs.
 It is methodologically consistent with national territory-based approaches to emissions accounting, but also provides the flexibility to account for emissions in ways that more accurately reflect local circumstances.

-The 2013 city-level GHG inventory for Gibraltar, prepared by Ricardo, was consistent with the draft version of the GPC standard available at the time.
+The 2013 city-level GHG inventory for Gibraltar3, prepared by Ricardo, was consistent with the draft version of the GPC standard available at the time.
 The 2013 inventory quantified emissions from stationary combustion by end user (power generation and consumption), mobile combustion (by road, marine and shipping), waste disposal and recycling, water supply, industrial emissions and indirect emissions associated with Gibraltar's supply chain (for instance, imports of food, construction materials and other goods).
-Gibraltar was one of the first communities to report a fully compliant GPC inventory, and the 2013 Gibraltar inventory was used as a case-study of best-practice in the final publication of the GPC, in meetings and with the World Bank and UNHABITAT, and in work with a number of global mega-cities (including Rio de Janeiro, Amman and Buenos Aires) on best practice in city GHG inventory for 2015.
+Gibraltar was one of the first communities to report a fully compliant GPC inventory, and the 2013 Gibraltar inventory was used as a case-study of best-practice in the final publication of the GPC, in meetings and with the World Bank and UNHABITAT, and in work with a number of global mega-cities (including Rio de Janeiro, Amman and Buenos Aires) on best practice in city GHG inventories.
+Gibraltar remains one of the leaders in community GHG reporting, having also reported an inventory for 2015 and 2016.
 Gibraltar is therefore part of a fast-growing number of urban communities establishing processes to report such data regularly.
 It is significant that Gibraltar has committed to reporting this data on an annual basis, to maintain its position as a leader in this field.